Conda environments

 New in version 22.08.0-edge.

-The use of Conda recipes specified using the conda directive needs to be enabled explicitly by setting the option shown below in the pipeline configuration file (i.e. nextflow.config):
+The use of Conda recipes specified using the conda directive needs to be enabled explicitly in the pipeline configuration file (i.e. nextflow.config):

 conda.enabled = true